-All enlisted applicants during the beginning phase of Rotary Wing Flight School attended a four week Warrant Officer Candidate Development Course.
+All enlisted applicants during the beginning phase of Rotary Wing Flight School attended a four-week Warrant Officer Candidate Development Course.
 Only after graduating from WOCD did flight training occur, beginning with daily flights in the TH-55 helicopter and classroom instruction during Primary Phase.
 This was followed by transition into the UH-1 “Huey” for advanced flight training and instrument instruction during the Junior Phase, and finally advanced tactical training in the UH-1, OH-58 or AH-1 during Senior Phase.
 Graduates could also transition into additional aircraft at a later date, either in house with their assigned unit or back at Fort Rucker, depending on the particular aircraft and model.

 Flights in the Bavarian Alps and across the English Channel were particularly enjoyable.
-His last mission before being reassigned stateside wasflying in support of an international military parachute competition on the island of Texel, Holland, where he helped the Dutch set two new military precision free fall records.
+His last mission before being reassigned stateside wasflying in support of an international military parachute competition on the island of Texel, Holland, where he helped the Dutch set two military precision free fall records.

 The battalion trained extensively with AH-64 attack helicopters at Fort Hood, Texas, but the first Gulf War ended before the unit was deployed.
 The older generation scout helicopter was not a good match with the newer attack helicopter, but what the OH-58 Kiowa lacked in performance and technical capability was made up for with pilot skill and determination.
-Unfortunately, within months after the Gulf War ended, the OH-58A and Cs were being phased out of the Army inventory, leaving Greg without his former career track for advancement and the choice of another aircraft transition.
+Unfortunately, within months after the Gulf War ended, the OH-58 A and C models were being phased out of the Army inventory, leaving Greg without his former career track for advancement, but the choice of another aircraft transition.